openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 Here we will scratch the surface of Object Oriented Programming (a primary feature of C++) in order to make things easier, more readable and less repetitive.

 Let's imagine a ball.
-It's an round object that have some properties like the position and the color, also do things like move around.
-All this abstract items can be imagined as:
+It's a round object that has some properties like its position and color, and can do things like move around.
+All these abstract items can be imagined as:

 Ball: